Hessra-Labs/hessra-postgres/README.md

 - `token`: The Hessra token string
 - `subject`: The subject (identity) attempting access
 - `resource`: The resource being accessed
-- `service_nodes_json`: JSON array of service nodes the token must have been attenuated by
+- `service_nodes_json`: JSON array of service nodes the token must have 3rd party blocks added by
 - `component`: The current component/service making the verification

 Returns: `boolean` indicating whether the token is valid for the service chain.